-BeFoundation’s mission is to support sustained and dramatic improvement in the educational outcomes of disadvantaged students and the vitality of their communities.
+BeFoundation’s mission is to support dramatic improvement in the educational outcomes of disadvantaged students and the vitality of their communities.

-that personalize learning, enhance the careers of educators, and build on the connections between school and community.
-BeFoundation welcomes inquiries from organizations seeking to build the supply of high-quality, next-generation public schools devoted to serving disadvantaged communities.
+The technologies and contexts for learning today are radically different than just 20 years ago.
+Our expectations for college and career success require next-generation approaches that personalize and expand learning time, enhance the careers of educators, and build connections between school and community.
+BeFoundation welcomes inquiries from organizations seeking to build the supply of innovative learning settings.
+Learn more

-The arts are a gateway to self-discovery, self-expression, and academic achievement.
+The arts are a gateway to self-discovery, self-expression, and adacemic achievement.
 The arts are also an essential part of a community’s cultural fabric.
-We believe all young people should have the opportunity for engagement in music, visual, and performing arts.
-BeFoundation welcomes relationships with organizations dedicated to establishing strong ties to public schools and community-based organizations through the arts.
+We believe all young people should have the opportunity for engagement in music, drama, dance, and visual arts.
+BeFoundation welcomes relationships with organizations dedicated to enhancing the quality and scope of arts education in schools and the community.

 Moving from a system where students that start behind stay behind to a system where they catch up and succeed.

 BeFoundation is a private, independent family foundation established by Gregory S. Young.
 Our vision is that all students graduate ready for college, career and life success and become meaningful contributors to their communities.

 Thinking about being a part of the cause?
 Contact Us

 Richard Wenning is executive director of BeFoundation, a family foundation devoted to dramatic improvement in the educational outcomes of disadvantaged students in Connecticut and the vitality of their communities.
 BeFoundation invests in a portfolio of youth-serving organizations that share a commitment to expanding the pathways available for college, career, and life success while building creative, smart and engaged communities.
 Richard is delighted to be back in his home state after more than 25 years in Washington, DC and Colorado.